 "It's fine," Riggs said curtly.
 "I'll take it."

-His eyebrows raising upward in surprise, the man looked over at the detective standing next to him.
+His eyebrows raising upward in surprise, the man stared at the detective standing next to him.
 "But you haven't even looked it over."

 "Does it stay dry?"